github-community-projects/private-mirrors/docs/developing.md

 ## Prerequisites

-- Node.js (version 24 — see the `.nvmrc` file for the exact version)
+- Node.js 24 for development (see the `.nvmrc` file for the exact version)
   - Use your preferred version manager to install Node.js
-- npm (version 11 or higher)
+  - The app itself runs on Node.js 22 or 24, but development and CI target 24
-  - npm comes bundled with Node.js
+- npm (version 11 or higher, bundled with Node.js 24)
 - Docker (optional, for running the app in a container)

 ## Getting Started